 a) Films produced in local languages aimed at transferring skills into the hands of local conservationists.

-b) Apprentices to be trained by GAFI, expert film crew (e.g. Nicky Lankester, and Patrick) including a: producer, camera person, sound person, editor and director.
+b) Apprentices to be trained by GAFI, expert film crew including a: producerdirector, camera person, sound person, editor.

 c) Film equipment given to each Partner plus insurance for one year.